beothy/MI/README.md

 Contributors: Gerendai Zsuzsa & Beöthy Bence

-Informatic Engineer students of Budapest University of Technology and ECOconomics
+Informatic Engineer students of Budapest University of Technology and Economics